-Texas Inmate Executed For Killing Elderly Mother, Daughter in 2003
+Texas Inmate Executed For Killing Elderly Mother, Daughter In 2003

 A Texas death row inmate was executed Wednesday by lethal injection for the 2003 fatal stabbing of two women, an elderly mother and her daughter, who had angered him when they were unable to provide him with enough work at their home for him to sustain himself.